ensemble-performance

 Building a Practice Routine with Recordings

 To systematically improve your excerpt performance, integrate recordings into a weekly routine.
-Here is a sample schedule for a low brass player preparing for an audition.
+Below is a detailed sample schedule for a low brass player preparing for an audition.
+Adjust the times based on your schedule, but aim for consistency over sheer volume.

-- Day 2 (60 min): Slow practice with app (50% speed).
-Focus on one excerpt, breaking into segments.
-Record yourself after 30 min and compare.
+- Day 2 (60 min): Slow practice with an app (50–60% speed).
+Focus on one excerpt, breaking it into segments.
+Spend 20 minutes on segment A, 20 on segment B, and 20 stitching them together.
+Record yourself after 30 minutes and compare to the recording.
+Write down two specific improvements.

 - Day 3 (30 min): Listen to full orchestral movements containing the excerpts you are studying.
-Internalize context.
+Use the score and follow the entire movement.
+Note how your excerpt fits into the larger narrative.
+This day is purely analytical; do not play.

-- Day 4 (60 min): Play along with recording at full tempo.
+- Day 4 (60 min): Play along with the recording at full tempo.
 Record yourself.
-Then practice without recording for 20 min, applying the phrasing you absorbed.
+Then practice without the recording for 20 minutes, applying the phrasing you absorbed.
+Compare your take with the recorded reference and circle any discrepancies.
+Spend the last 10 minutes working exclusively on those trouble spots.

 - Day 5 (30 min): Compare your recordings from Day 2 and Day 4.
 Write down three specific improvements needed.
-Practice those spots without recording, then with a new recording of a different conductor.
+Practice those spots without a recording, then with a new recording of a different conductor.
+Notice how your concept changes when exposed to a fresh interpretation.

 Conclusion

 Integrating recordings into your low brass excerpt practice is a powerful force multiplier that accelerates your growth as a musician.
 By systematically listening, analyzing, and playing along with professional examples, you develop a deeper connection to the music that translates into confident, stylistically informed performances.
-Recordings reveal the unwritten traditions of orchestral playing – the places where one breaths, the subtle ritardandos, the way a line should sing over the ensemble.
+Recordings reveal the unwritten traditions of orchestral playing – the places where one breathes, the subtle ritardandos, the way a line should sing over the ensemble.
 Make the strategies outlined here a regular part of your routine, and your excerpt preparation will reach new heights of accuracy and artistry.
 The next time you sit down to practice an excerpt, first put on your headphones and let the masters teach you.
+Your next audition panel will hear the difference.